wyhitcs/team-letsencrypt/draftv1.md

 For example, a certificate providers A can authorize organization B to be a new certificate provider.
 Later, B can authorize C to be a new certificate provider.
 A in our case is the root certificate provider.
-IdenTrust is a root certificate provider who authorizes let’s encrypt.
+IdenTrust is a root certificate provider who authorizes Let’s Encrypt.

 The graph of stakeholders is shown below: